todd-eagle/vanillajs-2-afternoon/vanilla-typeahead/README.md

   4. Create a container that will hold `selected` elements.
 So that when you click on a name, it adds that name to another list.
   5. Once you can add the name, make it so you can only add the name once.

-  A completed and fully functional version can be found on the soultion branch.
+  A completed and fully functional version can be found on the solution branch.

 ## Contributions